scrabbletank/farhome-rules/rulesdoc.md

 >With this variant any creature that tries to make a ranged attack, maneuver, or spell attack while another creature is adjacent to them adds 1 terrible die to their roll.

 ### Hazards and Terrain
-Creatures are not the only thing on the battle field.
-Depending on the location there could be a deep river that inhibits movement, a trap that fires poison darts, a pit of bubbling acid, or even plain old darkness.
-Regardless of the location these hazards have an effect on your adventurers, and the clever ones can use them to their advantage.
+Creatures are not the only things on the battlefield.
+Depending on the location, there could be a deep river that inhibits movement, a trap that fires poison darts, a pit of bubbling acid, or even plain old darkness.
+Regardless of the location, these hazards affect your adventurers, and clever ones can use them to their advantage.

 #### Difficult Terrain
-Deep water, thick brush, or a rubble filled room could be considered difficult terrain.
-When moving over difficult terrain every tile of movement costs an extra tile.
-For example, to move through a deep river 2 tiles wide you need to spend 4 tiles of movement.
-Climbing a wall or rock face also takes an extra tile of movement, with a difficult to climb wall taking 3 tiles of movement for every 1 tile climbed.
+Deep water, thick brush, or a rubble-filled room can be considered difficult terrain.
+When moving over difficult terrain, each tile of movement costs an extra tile.
+For example, to move through a deep river 2 tiles wide, you need to spend 4 tiles of movement.
+Climbing a wall or rock face also takes an extra tile of movement, with a difficult-to-climb wall requiring 3 tiles of movement for every 1 tile climbed.

 #### Traps and Hazards
 Dungeons may be filled with traps or other hazards.
-Traps may be hidden, triggered only by a careless step or trip of a wire.
-Other hazards are blatantly obvious, like a pool of lava or ominous pit.
-While the exact mechanics of a trap or hazard is left up to the GM, characters can attempt to search or spot traps around them.
+Traps may be hidden, triggered only by a careless step or the trip of a wire.
+Other hazards are blatantly obvious, like a pool of lava or an ominous pit.
+While the exact mechanics of a trap or hazard are left up to the GM, characters can attempt to search for or spot traps around them.
 Characters that succeed on a perception challenge may spot a trap or understand how it's triggered.

 Hazards, such as a pool of lava or acid, are more obvious.
-Creatures that enter those tiles take damage immediately, taking damage again at the end of their turn for as long as they are in the hazard.
+Creatures that enter those tiles take damage immediately and again at the end of each subsequent turn for as long as they remain in the hazard.
 A creature doesn't need to willingly move into a hazard to be affected by it.
-Characters can shove or push other creatures, or cast spells that knock creatures back.
+Characters can shove or push other creatures or cast spells that knock creatures back.

 #### Darkness
 Most creatures are unable to see in the dark and struggle to see creatures in dim light.
-When making a single target attack, maneuver, spell attack, or when trying to detect a creature in darkness you add 2 terrible dice to your roll, or 1 terrible die if they are in dim light.
-If a creature has a free hand they can light a torch, covering a 3 tile area around the creature in bright light and a further 3 tiles in dim light.
+When making a single-target attack, maneuver, spell attack, or trying to detect a creature in darkness, you add 2 terrible dice to your roll, or 1 terrible die if they are in dim light.
+If a creature has a free hand, they can light a torch, covering a 3-tile area around the creature in bright light and an additional 3 tiles in dim light.

 #### Cover
 Some terrain can be used as cover, protecting creatures from attacks.
-Anything that obscures the creature or is large enough to hide behind can be used as cover, such as a stone fence, pillar, tree, or overturned table.
-The benefit you gain depends on the size of the cover and how well it could reasonably defend you against attacks.
-A creature that is fully behind cover, for example being behind a wall, are untargetable by most attacks.
-When the target of an attack, maneuver, or spell attack that targets your defense you add dice based on the table below:
+Anything that obscures a creature or is large enough to hide behind, such as a stone fence, pillar, tree, or overturned table, can serve as cover.
+The benefit gained depends on the size of the cover and how well it can reasonably defend against attacks.
+A creature that is fully behind cover, such as behind a wall, is untargetable by most attacks.
+When the target of an attack, maneuver, or spell that targets your defense, add dice based on the table below:

 |   Cover    | Bonus                    |
 | :--------: | :----------------------- |